 With only the one shirt and tie and no time for laundry, I wore the same clothes, including the jacket and boots.

-Lazarus, who competed as a ballroom dancer, was welcoming.
+Lazarus, who when away from work competed as a ballroom dancer, was welcoming.
 We talked comfortably about writing, and she told me that I would need to put in my dues in her department if I wanted to get a shot later at an internship on the editorial side.
 I jumped at the chance.
 I got class credit and a generous stipend.
 I came to the office three days a week.
 I dressed as professionally as I could, although I never purchased any new clothing.
 My co-workers were genuine and generous marketing professionals.
 We went for bagels together every week.
 Late in the fall, the department took me to a super-fancy lunch where the waiter wore a black jump suit, like some kind of chic, space-age mechanic, and Lazarus and I work-shopped my fiction on a weekly basis.
 My assignments were interesting.
 Once, I spent several weeks analyzing southern California magazine ad sales.

 Just before Christmas, I met with Justine Cook, who headed the word processing department.
 She was known as the “steel hand in the velvet glove.”
 I’m not sure why I ended up talking to her.
 Pisano had OK’d the move, and Lazarus arranged the interview.